Chinese mainland reports 5 new imported COVID-19 cases

-Of the five imported cases, three were reported in Gansu Province, one in Guangdong Province and one in Shaanxi Province, the commission said.
+Of the five imported cases, three were reported in Sichuan Province, one in Liaoning Province and one in Shanghai, the commission said.

 No deaths had been reported from the imported cases.